-Libremax's Lippmann likes student loan debt, mortgage bonds
+LibreMax's Lippmann likes student loan debt, mortgage bonds

 Last week, Bill Ackman’s Pershing Square hedge fund revealed it had stakes of almost 10 percent each in Freddie and Fannie, while Bruce Berkowitz of Fairholme Capital Management announced he and other investors were willing to buy and recapitalize the government-controlled mortgage insurers.

-Lippmann said he doesn’t think the government will sell the two companies, a step which would require congressional approval.
-The White House and Congress have shown no interest so far in plans proposed by private investors.
+Lippmann said he doesn’t think the government will sell the two companies, which would require congressional approval.
+The White House and Congress have shown no interest so far in the plans proposed by private investors.

-Lippmann’s fund recently took part in a Fannie Mae transaction in which it issued a security that passed on some of the mortgage default risk to private investors.
+Lippmann’s fund recently took part in a noteworthy Fannie Mae transaction in which the insurer offered a security that passed on some of the mortgage default risk to private investors, following in the footsteps of Freddie Mac, which offered a similar product earlier in the year.

 Lippmann said he believes private-label mortgage securitization will come back in the next two years when there is greater clarity on the foreclosure process, home prices and eminent domain, which would allow governments to seize mortgages with negative equity to keep local residents in their homes.